NIRALUser/NeuroRuler/README.md

 ## Start GUI

 Windows users can double-click on `gui.pyw` to start the application.
+Or if that doesn't work, just enter `python gui.py` in Windows Terminal.

 On any OS, you can start the GUI by running the `gui.py` script.
 Your current working directory should be `.../HeadCircumferenceTool`.
 You may need to run `chmod +x gui.py`.